latticetower/stable-mutants/README.md

 ## Model
 We've decided that we want to focus on features and want to start with a strong baseline.
 We've chosen [catboost](https://catboost.ai).
 It gives good results out of the box, it is interpretable, feature scaling doesn't affect its performance - all because it uses gradient boosting on decision trees.
 It also works ok with categorical features.
 After that we were trying to deal with the data :slightly_smiling_face: and improve our models.

-Our baseline solution also uses N-fold cross-validation, for each score
+Our baseline solution uses N-fold cross-validation, for each fold we train the model and use the trained models as an ensemble.
+We average their predictions to get the final prediction.

 ### Single mutants
 The performance of our current best solution for single mutants test file is shown on the plot: